johnkou97/chess_engine/README.md

 ## Usage

 Run `create_dataset.py` to create a dataset of chess board positions.
 This dataset is used to train the neural network model.
 Then, run `train.py` to train the neural network model.
 Finally, run `evaluate.py` to evaluate the performance of the neural network model.
+You also need to download the [stockfish](https://stockfishchess.org/) engine and give its path to `environment.py`.